gomorpheus/morpheus-docs/provisioning/automation/tasks.rst

     - **CONTENT:** The body of the email is HTML. |morpheus| automation variables can be injected into the email body when needed
     - **SKIP WRAPPED EMAIL TEMPLATE:** The |morpheus|-styled email template is ignored and only HTML in the Content field is used

     ..
-TIP:: To whitelabel email sent from Tasks, select SKIP WRAPPED EMAIL TEMPLATE and use an HTML with your own CSS styling
+TIP:: To whitelabel email sent from Tasks, select SKIP WRAPPED EMAIL TEMPLATE and use an HTML template with your own CSS styling

 - .. toggle-header:: :header: **HTTP (API)**